ballerina-platform/ballerina-distribution/examples/graphql-service-basic-auth-ldap-user-store/graphql_service_basic_auth_ldap_user_store.md

 In the authorization phase, the scopes of the service are compared against the scope included in the user store for at least one match between the two sets.

->**Tip:** You may need to change the certificate file path and private key file path in the code below.

 ::: code graphql_service_basic_auth_ldap_user_store.bal :::

 Run the service by executing the command below.